 - personal health and fitness– understanding the basics of health and fitness

 This list is by no means complete, there is much more that can be added.
-This list is as much about creativity as it is learning skills.
-When was the last time your children built a birdhouse from scratch, baked bread or took old sweaters to make a blanket?
+This list is as much about creativity as it is about learning skills.
+When was the last time your children built a birdhouse from scratch, baked bread, or took old sweaters to make a blanket?
 What do you wish you had been taught?
-What could you have benefited that you did not learn until much later?
+What could you have benefited from that you did not learn until much later?

 The homeschooling edge

-Homeschooling does have many advantages, being able to teach and learn outside the box is definitely one of them.
+Homeschooling does have many advantages, and being able to teach and learn outside the box is definitely one of them.
 When you do not have a whole school or classroom it can make teaching lost skills a bit easier.
-Animal care and management or planting a garden can be difficult with large groups of kids but its a piece of cake with just your own.
+Animal care and management or planting a garden can be difficult with large groups of kids but it’s a piece of cake with just your own.